Muscle tension dysphonia: Secondary MTD

 Secondary MTD is caused by an underlying medical or physical reason.
 Vocal fold lesions such as a vocal fold nodule or other changes in the vocal fold mucosa can lead to increased tension in the larynx and cause dysphonia.
 Larynogopharyngeal reflux, a process that is similar to GERD, can bring stomach acid into the larynx.
 This can provoke the larynx to tense to prevent the aspiration of the acid.
 It also has been found that MTD can occur in postmenopausal women due to decreased hormone levels which lead to swelling of the laryngeal tissues and eventual atrophy.
 Older men can also develop MTD as their vocal cords thin as they age.
 Post infectious MTD is also possible.
-For example during an episode of laryngitis, the muscles of the larynx tense secondary to the inflammation and residual tension can remaining following the resolution of the illness.
+For example during an episode of laryngitis, the muscles of the larynx tense secondary to the inflammation and residual tension can remain following the resolution of the illness.

-Signs and Symptoms
+Signs and symptoms

 The voice quality in MTD can be described as breathy and can also sound harsh.
 Patients may complain that their voice sounds abnormal as well as needing to strain to produce sound, and having increased dysphonia with increased vocalization.